Simulations of Nanocrystalline Iron Formation under High Shear Strain: Results

-The difference in the potential energy is shown in Figure \ref{fig:Fig8c} and \ref{fig:Fig8d}.
-Both simulations have identical trajectories in the initial stage.
-However, the slow rate simulation reaches the peak in potential energy at an earlier stage than the benchmark.
-The benchmark simulation peaks at -3.73 eV/atom at 0.27 strain, while the slow rate simulation peaks at -3.78 eV/atom at a strain of 0.24.
-This is followed by a rapid decrease for both simulations.
-The slow rate simulation decreases and plateaus at a lower potential energy, i.e. -3.95 eV/atom, than the benchmark, i.e. -3.89 eV/atom.
-The von Mises stress again correlates to the potential energy as shown in Figure \ref{fig:Fig8f}.
+The difference in the excess potential energy is shown in Figure \ref{fig:Fig8b}.
+All of the simulations have identical trajectories in the initial stage as they experience the same elastic loading.
+However, the slower rate simulations reach their peak in potential energy at an earlier stage than the benchmark, with slower simulations reaching a lower peak excess potential energy.
+The von Mises stress correlates with the potential energy as shown in Figure \ref{fig:Fig8d}.
+As before, the benchmark simulation peaks at 0.24 eV/atom at $\gamma = 0.27$, while the 10x slower rate simulation peaks at 0.19 eV/atom at $\gamma = 0.24$.
+The 100x slower simulation peaks at 0.17 eV/atom at $\gamma = 0.23$, and the 1000x slower simulation peaks at 0.16 eV/atom at $\gamma = 0.22$.
+This is followed by a rapid decrease for all simulations.
+The slower rate simulations decrease and plateau at a lower excess potential energy, i.e. 0.02 eV/atom (for the 10x slower rate), than the benchmark, 0.09 eV/atom.
+This behaviour is consistent with previous observations \cite{BulatovPaper}, which also showed a decrease in yield strength for simulations with slower strain rates, as is shown in Figure \ref{fig:Fig8d}.

-Though we can observe grain refinement in the benchmark simulation, this does not occur in the slow rate simulation, as shown in Figure \ref{fig:Fig8e}.
-The previously observed large spike in grains for the benchmark simulation does not occur in the slow rate simulation.
-Whilst there is a smaller initial peak of 80 grains at 0.27 strain for the slower rate simulation, this does not result in the formation of a largely polycrystalline structure, and after 0.38 strain, a single grain is present.
+Though we can observe grain refinement in the benchmark simulation, this does not occur in the slower rate simulations, as shown in Figure \ref{fig:Fig8c}.
+Whilst we do observe a smaller initial peak of 80 grains at $\gamma = 0.27$ for the 10x slower rate simulation, this does not result in the formation of a largely polycrystalline structure, and after $\gamma = 0.38$, a single grain is present.
+Furthermore, we observe even smaller peaks for the 100x and 1000x slower rate simulations which, after $\gamma = 0.26$, return to being single crystalline.
 This is contrary to the data obtained for the benchmark, and other previously discussed simulations that experienced the generation of many nanocrystalline grains.
+We again propose that the observed peaks are a byproduct of PTM modifier failing to identify BCC structures when highly strained.
+Figure \ref{fig:Fig8d} shows that the yield point of the slower rate simulations is progressively lower than the benchmark with decreased strain rate.
+As such, the atomic bonds do not stretch to the same extent as in the benchmark simulation, allowing the PTM modifier to detect more of the body-centred cubic structure.
+Hence, the spike in grain number occurs at a lower strain and is lower in magnitude for the slower rate simulations.